 The systolic blood pressure linearly increases because of increasing stroke volume depending upon the intensity of Dynamic exercise and duration.

 Whereas in all asanas, few are of isotonic type, rather than isometric exercise which tone up and squeezes the muscle and indirectly empty the venules.

 The exercise which involves deep breathing act like a bellow creating a negative pressure in the lung, initially decreasing venous return and ultimately such more blood at the end of the procedure.

 In short most of the asanas try to tone up the segmental muscles and aid their venous return fully and causes gushing in of arterial blood after the end of the procedure.

-In short asanas aid dynamic exercise, aid massive venous return in asanas which involves deep breathing and increase in intra abdominal pressure after the cessation of the exercise.
+In short asanas aid dynamic exercise, aid massive venous return in asanas which involves deep breathing and an increase in intra abdominal pressure after the cessation of the exercise.

 In the past three decades, a considerable amount of medical research has been carried out on Meditation and Yoga, exploring its clinical usefulness, physiological consequences and the mechanism of action.
-The effect of Meditation on the neuroendocrine system, the cardiovascular system, the respiratory system and the muscular system have been studied in depth by the medical scientists number of times.
-The stress related condition are more benefited by Meditation.
+The effect of Meditation on the neuroendocrine system, the cardiovascular system, the respiratory system, and the muscular system have been studied in depth by the medical scientist’s number of times.
+The stress-related condition are more benefited by Meditation.

 Click here to read how Yoga Therapy helps address various diseases.
 With over five decades of yoga teaching experience and rigorous research, our methods of applying Yoga as Therapy for various ailments are not only preventive but also curative.